Finite Population Identification and Design-Based Sensitivity Analysis: The Role of Balance in Covariates

-The predictive covariates assumption also weakly increases the \emph{worst case} probability that the $K$-approximate mean balance assumption \ref{assump:KapproxBalance} holds (so long as the model is not falsified), since it imposes additional constraints on the optimization problem.
-That is, we modify the definition of $\underline{p}$ to also impose the constraint in equation \eqref{eq:approxLinearityInW}:
+Because the predictive covariates assumption restricts the feasible values of unobserved potential outcomes, it also affects the design probability that the $K$-approximate mean balance assumption \ref{assump:KapproxBalance} is guaranteed to hold.
+Specifically, we modify the definition of $\underline{p}$ to also impose the constraint in equation \eqref{eq:approxLinearityInW}:

-The additional constraint does not meaningfully affect the computational time.
+This additional constraint does not meaningfully affect the computational time.
+Because adding constraints weakly reduces the set of feasible values, $\underline{p}^\text{mod}(K,\lambda)$ is weakly increasing in $\lambda$ for any fixed $K$.